eonurk/cinaR/README.md

 ## >> Done!
 ```

-Now, you can access differential accessiblity (DA) and enrichment
+Now, you can access differential accessibility (DA) and enrichment
 results.

 ``` r